dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/routed-events-overview.md

 Although <xref:System.Windows.RoutedEventHandler> is the basic routed event handler delegate, some controls or implementation scenarios require different delegates that support more specialized event data.
 As an example, for the <xref:System.Windows.UIElement.DragEnter> routed event, your handler should implement the <xref:System.Windows.DragEventHandler> delegate.
 By doing so, your handler code can access the <xref:System.Windows.DragEventArgs.Data?displayProperty=nameWithType> property in event data, which contains the clipboard payload from the drag operation.

+The XAML syntax for adding routed event handlers is the same as for standard CLR event handlers.
+For more information about adding event handlers in XAML, see [XAML in WPF](../xaml/index.md).
 For a complete example of how to attach an event handler to an element using XAML, see [How to handle a routed event](/dotnet/desktop/wpf/advanced/how-to-handle-a-routed-event?view=netframeworkdesktop-4.8&preserve-view=true).

 To attach an event handler for a routed event to an element using code, you generally have two options: